Mitsu Tanaka: Feminist activism

 Tanaka led a women's liberation rally (ribu taikai) in 1971, and another in 1972.
 These protests drew hundreds of women supporters.
-She worked together with many of feminist activists (such as Tomoko Yonezu, Sachi Sayama, Setsuko Mori) to establish the first women's centre and women's shelter in Japan, the Ribu Sentā, in Shinjuku, Tokyo, in 1972 (it closed in 1977).
+She worked together with many feminist activists (such as Tomoko Yonezu, Sachi Sayama, Setsuko Mori) to establish the first women's centre and women's shelter in Japan, the Ribu Sentā, in Shinjuku, Tokyo, in 1972 (it closed in 1977).
 Yet despite Tanaka's efforts, and the publicity her protests received in Japanese media, the male-dominated media did not take her seriously.
-As was the case in the United States, some media helped disseminate the message of the movement, but the majority of the male-dominated media mocked the movements transgressive actions.
+As was the case in the United States, some media helped disseminate the message of the movement, but the majority of the male-dominated media mocked the movement's transgressive actions.
 Some may argue that Japan's feminist movement lacked the prominent leaders that the feminist movement in the United States had in the media (such as Betty Friedan, Gloria Steinem, Susan Sontag, and so on), but the most significant difference of the women's liberation movement in Japan, compared with that of liberal feminism (in the U.S. and Japan), is that it did not seek equality with men as their goal.
 They regarded men as also oppressed by the system, and argued that they also need to be liberated.
 Feminist activism in Japan remains on the margins of society today, but was more strongly marginalized during the years of Tanaka's activism.